DiscreteTom/q-cli-history-inspector/README.md

 - Processed locally using SQL.js (SQLite compiled to WebAssembly)
 - Only accessible to your browser session
 - Automatically cleared when you refresh or close the page

+## Troubleshooting

+### "Database disk image is malformed" Error
+This usually happens when:
+1. Amazon Q CLI is still running and has the database file locked
+2. The database file is being actively written to

+**Solutions:**
+- Close Amazon Q CLI completely (`q quit` or kill all `q` processes)
+- Copy the database file to a temporary location and load the copy
+- Wait a few seconds after Amazon Q CLI operations before accessing the file